wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/service-adoption-framework.md

 >![Phases of the adoption framework](../media/phases.png)

 ## Meet Contoso
-In this training you're the service adoption specialist for Contoso, Inc. You'll create a service adoption plan to improve the product development and customer service.
+In this training you're the Service Adoption Specialist for Contoso, Inc. You'll create a service adoption plan to improve the product development and customer service.

 - The improvements are focused on Microsoft Teams and associated Office 365 products.
 - Contoso, Inc. has 5 regional offices - 3 in the United States (Los Angeles, Chicago and New York), 1 in London, England and 1 in Mexico City, Mexico.